lazarbukejlovic/lazarbukejlovic/README.md

-# Lazar Bukejlovic
+# About

-**Full-Stack Engineer** focused on building modern product applications with strong frontend execution and strong backend architecture.
+**Full-Stack Engineer** working at the intersection of product systems, interface quality, and backend delivery.

-My background includes product development at **TokenFlow** and direct delivery for **private clients** in finance-oriented and digital asset-related environments.
-I work best in ownership-driven settings where clean implementation, usability, communication, and full application flow all matter.
+My work is centered around building applications that feel structured, usable, and production-minded — with equal attention to frontend clarity, backend strength, and real-world flow.

 ## Experience